 First, create two more variables, winWidth and winHeight, prior to the loop that hold the window width and height.

 Next, implement the following in the main loop just before the call to ship.update()

-# assign to moveit the value False # assign to p the ship's current position.
-You might want to cast it to a list. # if the x coordinate is less than 0 # add winWidth to the x coordinate # assign to moveit the value True # elif the x coordinate is greater than winWidth # subtract winWidth from the x coordinate # assign to moveit the value True # if the y coordinate is less than 0 # add winHeight to the y coordinate # assign to moveit the value True # elif the y coordinate is greater than winHeight # subtract winHeight from the y coordinate # assign to moveit the value True # if moveit: # set the ship's position to p
+# assign to moveit the value False # assign to p the ship's current position # if the x coordinate is less than 0 # add winWidth to the x coordinate # assign to moveit the value True # elif the x coordinate is greater than winWidth # subtract winWidth from the x coordinate # assign to moveit the value True # if the y coordinate is less than 0 # add winHeight to the y coordinate # assign to moveit the value True # elif the y coordinate is greater than winHeight # subtract winHeight from the y coordinate # assign to moveit the value True # if moveit: # set the ship's position to p

 Run your program and test if the ship wraps.

 When you are done with the lab exercises, you may begin the project.

 If you are working on a mac, there is a simple way to play sound.
 The first step is to import a package called os.